 Source: Adapted from Mason, J., L. Fulton and Z. McDonald (2015) A Global High Shift Cycling Scenario: The Potential for Dramatically Increasing Bicycle and E-bike Use in Cities Around the World, with Estimated Energy, CO2, and Cost Impacts, Institute for Transportation & Development Policy and the University of California, Davis.

-In many countries cycling is an important component of mobility and has become part of urban planning.
+In many countries, cycling is an important component of mobility and has become part of urban planning.
 Many public transit systems have park-and-ride facilities for bicycles and many roads have reserved bike lanes.
 Consequently, cycling accounts for a significant share of the total amount of trips.
-Usually, the share of cycling is higher in large cities, reflecting more constraining mobility conditions, higher densities, shorter commuting distances, which are advantaging the use of bicycles.
-Over 25% of the commuting trips for the Netherlands and the Denmark are accounted by cycling.
-This share around 15% for Japan, Germany and Italy.
+Usually, the share of cycling is higher in large cities, reflecting more constraining mobility conditions, higher densities, and shorter commuting distances, which advantages the use of bicycles.
+Over 25% of the commuting trips for the Netherlands and Denmark are accounted for by cycling.
+This share is around 15% for Japan, Germany, and Italy.
 For the United States and the UK, this share is less than 1%, but higher in states such as California.
-Rapidly developing economies such as China and India also have a high proportion of commuting trips accounted by cycling in spite of the ongoing motorization.
+Rapidly developing economies such as China and India also have a high proportion of commuting trips accounted for by cycling despite the ongoing motorization.
 Geography plays an important role in the usage of the bicycle as a mode of transportation, particularly in terms of the landscape (flat land) and climate (excessive temperatures).
-It is therefore not surprising to realize that the importance of cycling will be more prominent in relatively flat areas with limited harsh winter conditions.
+Therefore, it is not surprising to realize that the importance of cycling will be more prominent in relatively flat areas with limited harsh winter conditions.